 International Diamond Center

-From mining diamonds in South America to hand-selecting thousands of loose stones for his nine showrooms, International Diamond Center owner Keith Leclerc has done it all.
+From mining diamonds in South America to hand-selecting thousands of loose stones for his ten showrooms, International Diamond Center owner Keith Leclerc has done it all.

 At the adventurous age of 21, Keith Leclerc left Massachusetts for the sunshine and sandy beaches of Clearwater, Florida.
 He soon met and married his wife, Peggy, and continued to feed his entrepreneurial spirit with various sales jobs.
 After a few years with BMW and Audi, Keith shifted his focus to diamonds and gold.
 Despite being an outsider in the jewelry industry, Keith persevered and became one of the most respected diamond buyers in the country.

 The rise to the top was far from easy for Keith.
 But what he lacked in experience, he more than made up for with passion and persistence.
 “Knowing absolutely nothing about jewelry, I invested $600 into eight gold chains,” he says.
 “Peggy and I didn’t have much, but we looked at it as an opportunity we couldn’t pass up.”
 He sold those first eight pieces in a day, then used the profit to purchase more gold chains.
 Keith was determined to learn as much as possible so he could provide for his family.
 But he never could have guessed he was laying the foundation for a family legacy.

 Two years and thousands of gold transactions later, Keith expanded his inventory to include diamonds.
 However, his first foray into gemstones netted a loss of $400.
 “I am a firm believer that you learn more from your failures than your successes,” Keith sagely says.
 “I didn’t let it discourage me.
 Instead, I became more intrigued.”
 He continued to sell gold chains and reinvest back into the business, simultaneously setting his sights on mastering the diamond industry.